kocatepedogu/cellular-automaton-processor/README.md

 <img src="./examples/game-of-life.png" width="300px"><br>
 Glider pattern in Conway's Game of Life.
 The space is a toroidal array, so the pattern repeats itself forever.

 The above screenshots are taken from Verilator simulations.
 Assembly language sources can be found in examples directory.
 C++ and Verilog sources for the Verilator are available under targets/verilator.
 The total number of cores in the simulations are 25x25=625.
-Register lengths need to be at least 32 bits for the PDE examples to run, but the Game of Life example can run even with 4 bits, which can also tested on Basys3 FPGA board with F4PGA/Symbiflow toolchain.
+Register lengths need to be at least 32 bits for the PDE examples to run, but the Game of Life example can run even with 4 bits.

 ## Instruction Format (16 Bits)